 The customer faced a complex repair job on a building with many large roof protrusions during a period of cold and rainy weather, and short daylight hours.
-Guardian Coatings was informed that the building had hundreds of leaks.
+Flores Enterprises was informed that the building had hundreds of leaks.

 Evercaulk FG Brush application to vertical seams was accomplished via pumping to the roof from 55 gallon drums and extruding onto the seams with a custom-made application tip.
 Because of the numerous HVAC and vent units that would require servicing, three “stitch screws” per linear foot of horizontal seam were installed to keep the roof seam from moving with inevitable foot traffic.
 Horizontal seams were sealed by spraying Evercaulk FG Brush into them and then brushing the sealant into the gap.
 This was followed by spraying a thick layer of Evercaulk FG over the horizontal seam to add strength to the seal.

 Flashing areas were sealed with Evercaulk FG.
 Any flashing areas that were subject to extreme movement were sealed with Everseal.
 Sealant was applied to all bolts, and protrusions were sealed with a combination of Everseal, Everseal PMP, and Evercaulk FG.
 Everseal and Everseal PMP was used for areas that would be subject to small amounts of ponding water, such as in front of large HVAC units.
 Evercaulk FG was used where water would not stand and on the sides and back of the large HVAC units.

 Finally, two coats of Evercoat Glaze were applied to the 16 skylights located throughout the roof, and two coats of Evercoat EC light gray were applied to the entire roof.